Generic selectors

 • Postsurgical repair

-Some of the key benefits of Enhanced PRP injections are that they can reduce the need for anti-inflammatories or stronger medications like opioids.
-Enhanced PRP is a concentrated source of growth factors and cellular signalling factors that may accelerate and improve healing in many tissues.
-Enhanced Platelet Rich Plasma therapy is minimally invasive, non-surgical same day procedure with minimal recovery time.
+Some of the key benefits of PRP injections are that they can reduce the need for anti-inflammatories or stronger medications like opioids.
+PRP is a concentrated source of growth factors and cellular signalling factors that may accelerate and improve healing in many tissues.
+Platelet Rich Plasma therapy is minimally invasive, non-surgical same day procedure with minimal recovery time.
 No general anaesthesia is required and most patients don’t need post-operative pain medication.
 You are fully awake and ready to go home within a few hours after injections in the affected area.
-As injecting Enhanced PRP involves using a person’s own platelets, there are no adverse reactions to the Enhanced PRP injections.
+As injecting PRP involves using a person’s own platelets, there are no adverse reactions to the PRP injections.
 However, it is possible that a person may have irritation, a temporary increase in pain levels, bleeding or develop an infection related to the injection site.
 If you develop symptoms you are concerned about please do not hesitate to contact us.

 The procedure is performed in an out-patient setting and can take up to an hour to complete.
 The main steps of the procedure are outlined below:

 • Blood sample is drawn from a vein in your arm.
-The amount of the sample depends on where the Enhanced PRP will be injected.
+The amount of the sample depends on where the PRP will be injected.

 • Your sample is spun in a centrifuge machine and as the name implies the enhanced platelet rich plasma is separated from the rest of the blood.
 The separation process takes about 15 minutes.